· Noorle Team · 8 min read

 - Enhance the Code Runner with new lightweight technologies

-- Upgrade VM capabilities as hardware improves
+- Expand Computer capabilities as hardware improves

 - Maintain consistent APIs while improving underlying implementations